NBA Rumors: Rondae Hollis-Jefferson On Trade Market, According To Brooklyn Nets Source

 “LeVert is the more enticing prospect.
 He’s bigger, with a smoother handle and jumper.
 Hollis-Jefferson’s shot is still busted, and all indications are the Nets will listen when teams call about him, league sources say.
 But he’s a tenacious defender who is better than you think at weirdo herky-jerky drives on offense.”

-Another article by ESPN pointed out the reasons Brooklyn may look to trade Rondae Hollis-Jefferson.
-The Nets — mired by the Boston Celtics’ trade that set the NBA franchise back multiple seasons — are looking at obtaining draft picks that could help the team during its rebuilding process.
-In addition to getting Caris LeVert more playing time, adding potential players through the NBA draft is an aspect that trading Rondae Hollis-Jefferson could yield the Brooklyn Nets.
+Another article by ESPN pointed out the reasons Brooklyn might look to trade Rondae Hollis-Jefferson.
+The Nets, mired by the Boston Celtics’ trade that set the NBA franchise back multiple seasons, are looking to obtain draft picks that could help the team during the rebuilding process.
+In addition to getting Caris LeVert more playing time, adding potential players through the NBA Draft is an aspect that trading Rondae Hollis-Jefferson could yield the Brooklyn Nets.

-That decision is made easier after Rondae Hollis-Jefferson — a former University of Arizona star — has regressed offensively this season, shooting worse than 39 percent from the field while nearly doubling his turnover rate.
-Yet playoff contenders interested in Rondae Hollis-Jefferson would seek defensive help from the Brooklyn Nets forward, according to the NBA rumors.
+That decision is made easier after Rondae Hollis-Jefferson, a former University of Arizona star, has regressed offensively this season, shooting worse than 39 percent from the field while nearly doubling his turnover rate.
+Yet, playoff contenders interested in Rondae Hollis-Jefferson would seek defensive help from the Brooklyn Nets forward, according to the NBA rumors.

 “[I]t’s Hollis-Jefferson’s defensive ability that could have teams interested around the trade deadline as the Nets look to collect assets.
 A Hollis-Jefferson trade could open additional playing time for other young players such as Caris LeVert, who has impressed in limited time this season.”

 While Brooklyn Nets coach Kenny Atkinson runs a free-flowing system that allows for multiple players of the same position to succeed both offensively and defensively, Rondae Hollis-Jefferson currently sits second on the depth chart behind Bojan Bogdanovic.
-The Yugoslavian-born forward has been an offensive force compared to Rondae Hollis-Jefferson as Bogdanovic averages 14.1 points per game on better than 44 percent shooting from the field.
+The Yugoslavian-born forward has been an offensive force compared to Rondae Hollis-Jefferson as Bogdanovic averages 14.1 points per game on around 44 percent shooting from the field.

 Originally drafted by the Portland Trail Blazers, Rondae Hollis-Jefferson was shipped to the Brooklyn Nets in exchange for Mason Plumlee.
-The Trail Blazers have enjoyed the better end of the Rondae Hollis-Jefferson deal thus far as Plumlee has started every game for Portland since his trade, boasting career best averages in points (11.0), blocks (1.1) and assists (4.3) this season.
+The Trail Blazers have enjoyed the better end of the Rondae Hollis-Jefferson deal thus far, as Plumlee has started every game for Portland since his trade, boasting career-best averages in points (11.0), blocks (1.1) and assists (4.3) this season.

 Teams looking to Rondae Hollis-Jefferson can do so at a discounted price.
 The second-year player has two more years left on his rookie contract — including a team option for the fourth and final season — totaling barely more than $3.7 million over that time span.
 The team could also absorb a large contract in return for Rondae Hollis-Jefferson as the Brooklyn Nets have more than $17 million in salary cap space remaining this season.